 Public charging options include AC and DC charging points.
 The majority of publicly available charging infrastructure is AC charging stations with a maximum of 22 kW power.
 Countries with a high density of charging points tend to offer more AC chargers than DCs.

-The latest data from the European Alternative Fuel Observatory (EAFO) shows that by the end of 2023, the European Union had over 630,000 public charging points, with 13% being DC chargers and 87% AC chargers.
-This marks a significant increase in the proportion of DC chargers, which grew from 7% at the end of 2021 to 13% by 2023.
+The latest data from the European Alternative Fuel Observatory (EAFO) shows that by the end of 2024, the European Union had over 882,012 public charging points, with 16% being DC chargers and 84% AC chargers.
+The number of DC chargers has been growing slightly faster over time.

 Source: European Alternative Fuels Observatory (EAFO)